Chachi 420: Soundtrack

 The soundtrack of the film composed by Vishal Bhardwaj with lyrics by Gulzar, consisting of six tracks was released on 19 December 1997.

-The reviewer for Screen called the music in the film "reall different" and wrote, "The songs may not appeal in the first hearing, but a repeat hearing will surely have you addicted."
+The reviewer for Screen called the music in the film "real different" and wrote, "The songs may not appeal in the first hearing, but a repeat hearing will surely have you addicted."
 They commended Aditya Narayan's work and wrote that he "bowls you over" and that the "tongue-twisting lyrics are faultlessly rendered".
 They further wrote, "Hariharan renders the fast-paced "Bhaaga Sa" competently.
 Gulzar's endearing lyrics, with unusual punning, bring a smile to your lips.
 Vishal is at his innovative best."

 Release

 Chachi 420 was released on 19 December 1997.
-In 2015, Chachi 420 was screened at the Habitat Film Festival.
-Planet Bollywood wrote, "In any case, this movie is a movie that should not be missed.
-Chachi's direction, comedy, acting, and script should teach the likings of Subhash Ghai and even Yash Chopra a small lesson."
+In 2015, the film was screened at the Habitat Film Festival.

+Critical reception

+Screen wrote "Kamal Haasan, the actor, is in terrific form, but it is Kamal Haasan, the director, who is the true star of Chachi 420".

 Box office

-Box Office India certified the film as a HIT as it netted ₹11.42 crore.
+Box Office India certified the film as a "HIT" as it netted ₹11.42 crore.